rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 functional characteristics.
 For those unfamiliar with hooks, user interfaces are composed of basic [HTML elements](https://en.wikipedia.org/wiki/HTML_element) that are constructed and returned by special functions called "components".
-Then, through the magic of hooks, those components can be made to have state.
+Then, through the magic of hooks, those component functions can be made to have state.
 Consider the component below which displays a basic representation of an [AND-gate](https://en.wikipedia.org/wiki/AND_gate):

 ```python